 Android users can now run apps instantly, without installation.
 Why do users like Instant Apps?
-Imagine the situation when you are out in town and you need to use certain app, but you don’t have it installed on your device.
+Imagine the situation when you are out in town and you need to use a certain app, but you don’t have it installed on your device.
 Downloading an app using mobile data may be too long if the connection isn’t good enough but Instant Apps don’t require being installed on your device to work (only a small fragment of the app gets downloaded).
-Instant Apps can be easily opened by clicking on a link or just searching in the web.
+Instant Apps can be easily opened by clicking on a link or just searching on the web.

 So, here are the advantages of Instant App for you as a user:

-- You are provided with quick access to Android apps without downloading the full-size app to device.
+- You are provided with quick access to Android apps without downloading the full-size app to the device.

 - Instant App opens like a usual web page, so it requires less traffic than an entire app.